Here’s How to Stage a Breakout Game in Class

 The end of the year is an ideal time to try something new in your classroom.
 Teachers and students have a lot of material to review, but also need to be engaged and energized, especially when it feels like spring break is a distant memory.
-This is when you should try a breakout game in your classroom.
+This is when you might try a breakout game.

 What are breakout games?

 Traditional escape room games are when people are locked in a room and need to find clues and solve puzzles to get out before time is up.
 Academically focused escape-style scenarios were popularized by Breakout EDU, which was founded in 2015.
 Since then, students all over the country have been engaged by these games.

 How does it work?
 Simply put, groups of players use teamwork and critical thinking to solve a series of challenging puzzles in order to open a locked prize box before the countdown clock ends.

 What are the benefits of using breakout games in your class?

 From the student perspective, they are an incredibly fun way to introduce or review content.
 After our first game, a cheer would erupt whenever my students walked into class and realized it was arranged for a breakout game.
 A group of students even planned their own breakout game as an end-of-year project, which is the ultimate curricular compliment.